marcus-dk/gcseNEA/README.md

 # My 2021 GCSE NEA
-written by: Marcus Sorensen (marcusS)
+##written by: Marcus Sorensen (marcusS)

-chosen brief: 2 - Parent's Evening
+###chosen brief: 2 - Parent's Evening

 dependencies: python 3.7+

-NOTE: make sure to remove test123 and change 1 to 0, it's there to show what it will look like
+Code was written in 3 hours.
+NEA is meant to be completed in 50 total.
+Please excuse the shitty code.
+It get the work done :D